Conflict Studies and Human Rights

 |Quebec – Secondary V||English or Français||84%|

-- The only program in Canada that combines conflict and human rights in this multidisciplinary way.
+- The only program in Canada that combines the study of conflict and human rights.

-- We encourage critical perspectives, debate, and in-depth research into the causes of conflicts and the role of rights in resolving them.
+- We take a multidisciplinary approach and encourage critical perspectives, debate, and in-depth research into the causes of conflicts and the role of human rights in resolving conflicts.

-- Because of our location in the nation’s capital and thanks to the scope of expertise our researchers and professor bring to the table, students frequently have the opportunity to meet guests and keynote speakers from embassies, government and around the world.
+- Because of our location in the nation’s capital, and the expertise of our researchers and of our professors, students have the opportunity to meet guests and keynote speakers from government and from around the world.

 - Development officer in peace-building initiatives